It’s no secret that social media marketing is one the most prevalent forms of advertising, so if you’re using Facebook ads, this article is for you.

 1. Testing Multiple Interests In a Single Facebook Ad Set

+In the early stages of ad testing, marketers tend to research relevant interests to audiences that they can then use to target them.
+Following that, they run a set of ads with all of those interests in the same ad set.
 Using audience interests isn’t bad per se, but this method makes it nearly impossible to target just what specific interest was most effective.
 Also, it makes an ad impossible to scale when you find additional interests similar to the interest that brought in the sale.

 As an alternative, create a list of all the interests you want to target, grouping them into several categories.
 Then, create multiple ad sets and target them individually to a single group of interests.
-Using this strategy, you will know how broad each audience is, which one is the best, and how to find other interests for testing.
+Using this strategy, you will know how broad each audience is, which one is the best, and how to find other attractions for testing.

 2. Not Enough Budget for Too Many Facebook Ads

-Companies think running a bunch of Facebook ad campaigns with many ad sets will result in more traffic and leads.
-However, this is a mistake because it leads to high costs, inefficiency, and confusion, equaling poor results.
+Companies think running many Facebook ad campaigns with ad sets will result in more traffic and leads.
+However, in actuality, it leads to high costs, inefficiency, confusion, and poor results.
 One person can’t keep track of hundreds of Facebook ads at once.

 3.Running Facebook Ads with No Follow-up Management

 4. Creating New Facebook Ads Vs. Managing Successful Ads